 The back panel is with what they call Matrix Ventilation System, a foam-matrix structure covered by a very thin and breathable mesh, with an excellent air flow and moisture evaporation.
 See it in the picture above.
 This is all done to shed weight, and the same matrix structures you have in the foam used for shoulder strap padding.
 Needless to say that the shoulder straps are contoured and anatomical.

 The hip belt is contoured and padded with a multi-density LifeSpan EVA foam, which is the same as the one used on shoulder straps.

 Note that you have two different sizes for the waist belt.
 In addition to this, the hip belt is also adjustable.
 I find this very useful in particular if the pack is used by family members with different waist circumference.
-Velcro tabs keep the hip belt pockets in place, so you undo this connection, loose the hip belt side strap stabilizer, and then pull the hip belt until you have the desired length and proper padding around the waist.
+Velcro tabs keep the hip belt pockets in place, so you undo this connection, lose the hip belt side strap stabilizer, and then pull the hip belt until you have the desired length and proper padding around the waist.
 After that, re-engage the Velcro and tighten the stabilizer.

 Specifications & summary of features

 – S/M: 1.59 kg (3 lb 8 oz).